 Unlike the inside of your grill and on the grilling surface, you should not use a metal brush for this step.

 This could damage the exterior surface, which will usually be coated in a porcelain enamel finish.

 Instead, simply use a damp rag or paper towel, and thoroughly wipe down all of the exterior surfaces.

 If you’ve decided to purchase a citrus cleaning solution, then this is also safe to use on the outside of your grill, and it will help to make cleaning faster and easier.

 Protecting Your Outdoor Grill from Damage

-Regular cleaning will prevent heavy buildup of food residue, grease and debris, and that is what will keep your cleaning times so short.
+Regular cleaning will prevent the heavy build-up of food residue, grease, and debris, and that is what will keep your cleaning times so short.

-There’s No Excuse for Not Keeping Your Steel BBQ grill Clean
+There’s No Excuse for Not Keeping Your Barbecue Grill Clean

 With the best tips and product recommendations, you now know the best way to maintain your grill with regular cleaning.
 Even when it seems inconvenient, make sure that you clean your grill after every use.

 It will mean that you can get started quicker next time that you are cooking outdoors, and it will also help to protect your investment from rust and other deterioration or damage.